Shehab-Mahmoud/DeepNeuralNetwork/README.md

 > we can do this using the chain rule from calculus

 we simply break down the equation into partial derivatives of loss w.r.t w,b<br>

 <p align='center'>
 <img src="Images/back-eq.PNG" width="500" height="100">
 </p>

+### The steps to implementing back propagation :
+1. kick start back prop. by calculating the drivative of Loss w.r.t last layer activation
+2. since the last layer(output layer) is unique (has diffrent activation from other layers), calculate the derivative of the loss<br>
+w.r.t weights and biases
+> Here we use the sigmoid activation function so we use its derivative.

+3. loop over all of the rest of the layers calculating gradients and storing them.
+> Here we use the relu activation function so we use its derivative.

 ## Links :